The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Paul R. Robbins Scholarship Fund

-Established from the estate of Paul R. Robbins to provide assistance to graduates of the 17 county area served by the Foundation who desire vocational training available at an instituion like Howard College in San Angelo.
+Established from the estate of Paul R. Robbins to provide assistance to graduates of the 17 county area served by the Foundation who desire vocational training.

 Created in memory of Billy Roberson by his family and friends to provide scholarships to Wall community youth who excel in athletics.
 Billy was a long time fixture at all Wall athletic events and provided support of Wall with his Chik-Fil-A products as well as personal support.
 This picuture of Billy was taken on his 50 anniversary of pitching in the Little League World Series throwing out the first pitch.
 Donors wishing to add to this fund may do so through the Foundation.